cpuimage/minSDXLTF/README.md

     - [ ] Multi-language Prompt
     - [ ] Gui
     - [ ] Cache Manager
-    - [ ] Latent Consistency Model And LCMScheduler
+    - [ ] Latent Consistency Model Converter

 Distributed under the MIT License.
 See `LICENSE` for more information.